kcbojanowski/SimpleCryptography/Tasks/README.md

 ### Task no. 1 - Classical ciphers
 File: `Task_1.py`

-Write a code that will encrypt plaintext in Vigenere Cipher.
-As a parameters to the function use plaintext and key previously prepared by function generate_key().
+Write a code that will decrypt ciphertext in Vigenere Cipher.
+As a parameters to the function use ciphertext and key previously prepared by function generate_key().
 Try to avoid using the Internet.

 ### Task no. 2 - RSA
 File: `Task_2.py`